solana-developers/solana-actions/packages/actions-spec/README.md

   discount applied to a purchase, or a thank you note.

 - `links.next` - An optional value use to "chain" multiple Actions together in series.
-After the included `transaction` has been confirm on-chain, this `links.next` can be used to fetch the next action.
+After the included `transaction` has been confirmed on-chain, the client can fetch and render the next action.
 See [Action Chaining](#action-chaining) for more details.

 - The client and application should allow additional fields in the request body